 - Board certification

-Dr. Nemi at Lotus is a board-certified, fellowship-trained LASIK surgeon serving Alpharetta and the greater Atlanta, Georgia area.
+Dr. Nemi at Lotus is a board-certified, fellowship-trained LASIK surgeon in Atlanta, Alpharetta and the greater Atlanta, Georgia area.
 He has extensive training and experience and a practice focused on laser vision correction, cataract surgery, and comprehensive eye care.
 Dr. Nemi also has a warm, compassionate approach and always takes the time to listen to and communicate with his patients.